tarwn/lessthandot-hugo/blogs/content/posts/2012-07-17-tsql-tuesday-a-wicked-fun.md

 **5:30 pm** — Wrap up at the office, still no solution to tempdb issue.

 **6:30 pm** — Stopped at Target for groceries for the week.
 Back at the hotel now.
 Logging in to kick off job
-again and see if it “just works”.
+again and see if it "just works".
 It doesn't.
 Making list of changes made today so we can back
 the out one-by-one tomorrow while the DBA monitors the situation.

 **7:00 pm** — Running gear on.
 Heading to <a title="Pond Meadow Park" href="http://pondmeadowpark.org/" target="_blank">Pond Meadow Park</a> for a run.
 Client warned it was hilly.